 What started as just periodic creative networking events in 2016, has grown into an ecosystem dedicated to helping black creative entrepreneurs thrive through the black creatives directory, the Black Creatives Matter apparel, business coaching, professional development resources and services, and a Mount Rainier based coworking coming summer of 2019.

-Distinctly Creative's primary focus is supporting and advocating for black creative businesses because #blackcreativesmatter.
+Distinctly Creative's primary focus is helping black creative entrepreneurs thrive, and grow viable, long-term businesses because #blackcreativesmatter.

 ABOUT THE FOUNDER - MORGAN DAVIS

 Entrepreneurship, and the arts has been a large part of Morgan’s life.
 At the age of 17, Morgan started her first plus-size clothing line, where she would sew custom pieces for women sizes 14 and up.
 After this, she went on to pursue her BFA in Design with a Concentration in Fashion for Howard University -- which helped create a full-fledged catalyst into creativity, black empowerment, and business development.

 In addition to being the founder + CEO of Distinctly Creative, she is a graphic + fashion designer, marketer, photographer, and business strategist.
 In the past 6+ years she has worked within the AdWords team at Google, providing marketing + graphic design services to a variety of institutions like the University of Maryland, George Mason University, and the National Trust of Historic Preservation, and has helped countless entrepreneurs in the DMV and abroad with their marketing, visual branding, and business development needs.